theapache64/tlog/README.md

 If you're a Raycast user, add a "quick link" to `tlog` so that you can quickly read the blog of the day whenever you're bored ;)
 ![image](https://github.com/user-attachments/assets/8205a426-7b66-4b20-9321-6b8664761452)

+## FAQ

+**Q: Why does the link expire in a day?
+Why can't you provide a permalink?**

+I tested permalinks for a week.
+The bookmark count increased while actual visits decreased.
+It felt like people were saving it for later and not reading it, just like the numerous articles in your bookmarks ;) - a classic ‘bookmark black hole.’
+Setting a 1-day expiry seemed to nudge good engagement, keeping it lively.

 ## Future Scope
 - [ ] Shorten the domain
 - [ ] Vote on the tlog